lake-wg/authz/draft-selander-ace-ake-authz.md

 The device composes EDHOC message_1 using authentication method, identifiers, etc. according to the applicability statement, see Section 3.9 of {{I-D.ietf-lake-edhoc}}.
 The selected cipher suite SS applies also to the interaction with the authorization server as detailed in {{reuse}}, in particular, the key agreement algorithm which is used with the static public DH key G_W of the authorization server.
 As part of the normal EDHOC processing, the device generates the ephemeral public key G_X which is reused in the interaction with the authorization server, see {{U-W}}.

-The device sends EDHOC message_1 with EAD_1 = (L, Voucher_Info) where L is the External Auxiliary Data Label for this protocol (IANA registry created in Section 9.5 of {{I-D.ietf-lake-edhoc}}), and Voucher_Info is specified in {{U-W}}.
+The device sends EDHOC message_1 with (L, Voucher_Info) included in EAD_1, where L is the ead-label for this protocol, see {{iana-ead}}), and Voucher_Info is specified in {{U-W}}.

 #### Authenticator processing

-The authenticator receives EDHOC message_1 from the device and processes as specified in Section 5.2.3 of {{I-D.ietf-lake-edhoc}}, with the additional step that the presence of EAD with label L triggers the voucher request to the authorization server as described in {{V-W}}.
-The exchange with V needs to be completed successfully for the EDHOC exchange to be continued.
+The authenticator receives EDHOC message_1 from the device and processes as specified in Section 5.2.3 of {{I-D.ietf-lake-edhoc}}, with the additional step that the content of EAD_1 with label L triggers the voucher request to the authorization server as described in {{V-W}}.
+The exchange between V and W needs to be completed successfully for the EDHOC exchange to be continued.

 ### Message 2